simonvik/libvmod-pat/README.md

 ```
 sub vcl_init {

-    # Init with public key, it will in the future fetch the directory
+    # Init with issuer, public key and max_age
     # Using demo-pat.issuer.cloudflare.com issuer as an example

     new ppat = pat.pat(